AdaCore/training_material/courses/rust_essentials/130_memory_management/01_review.rst

 ----------

 **Stack**

   - Continuous area of available memory
-  - Values have fixed sizes known at compile time
+  - Types must have a fixed size known at compile-time
   - Extremely fast due to contiguous memory layout

 **Heap**

   - Allocation is requested at runtime
-  - Supports dynamic sizes and data that must outlive a function call
+  - Supports dynamic sizes and data outlive function calls
   - Slower due to pointer indirection and allocation overhead

 -----------------------